 Audio/Video: If you are not a presenter in a given session, your microphone and camera will be turned off, and you will not be able to turn them on.
 This setting was chosen to save bandwidth and to avoid echoes and other feedback noises.
 If time allows and a sessions chair decides to do so, audio could be activated for selected attendees to ask questions.
 In this case make sure your microphone is working properly and you are in an environment without unnecessary background noise.

 Poster sessions: There will be a Zoom session for posters in which every poster will have its specific breakout room.
 Participants will be free to move in and out of these at any time.
 In addition, there will be a 30 sec pre-recorded lightning talk available on Moodle along with the poster pdf and the link to the proceedings.

 TT&C: TT&C presentations will be live-streamed as well.
 This means that at least one author must be registered to the conference and must be available during the time allotted to the respective presentation.
 Each presentation is limited to a maximum of 15 minutes including live discussions.
 In addition, at least one author of each paper will be available for asynchronous communication during the conference (e.g., participate in the forums, respond to personal messages).

 A conference is of course more than just papers, posters and presentations.
 We are working on a number of social activities including a visit of the Heinz Nixdorf MuseumsForum, the world’s largest computer museum.
 There will be more on this at a later time!

-Social Space: Besides the Zoom sessions for the main conference tracks, there will be a permanent Zoom session, open throughout the conference, so that you can chat with other conference attendees, test your audio/video setup, etc. This session will not be recorded or moderated, and everyone will be able to use video/audio and share their screens.
+Social Space: Besides the Zoom sessions for the main conference tracks, there will be a virtual space on ohyay, open throughout the conference, on which you can meet with other conference attendees to speak about the conference or just for the occasional chat or social activity.
+This session will not be recorded or moderated, and everyone will be able to use video/audio and share their screens.